 Last Years's Annual Debate on the Future of IPE:

 The 2016-17 IPE Annual Debate was held on the 9th March 2017, from 16:30-18:00, in MS.05 (Zeeman Building).
 The theme of the debate was: 'What Counts: the Politics of Economic Accounting'.
 We had a fantastic line-up of speakers: Professor Daniel Mügge, Professor Peter Newell and Professor Shirin Rai.
 See here for slides and for an audio-video recording of the event.

 2nd November 2017: ANNUAL IPE LECTURE, Wes Widamier, Griffith University, Australia: Both Sides, Now: Paradigms, Power, Psychology, and Pragmatism at the Midpoint of Crisis

 16th November 2017: Ben Clift, Operable definitions of the permissable: how narrating IPE's evolution entails justifying and legitimising assumptive foundations, ontological approaches and epistemological choices

 30th November 2017: Matthew Patterson, Manchester University, The end of fossil fuels: Narrative and power in the politics of climate change

 18th January 2018: Anna Killick, University of Southampton, What citizens mean by the term 'the economy' when behaving politically: An empirical UK based study

-8th February 2018: Nicholas Bernards, University of Warwick, The Global Governance of Precarity: Primitive Accumulation and the Politics of Irregular Work
+8th February 2018: Nicholas Bernards, University of Warwick, The Truncated Commercialisation of Microinsurance and the Limits of Neoliberalism

 14th March 2018: The Annual Debate on the Future of IPE: Decolonising International Political Economy: Challenges and Ways Forward.
 Professor Robbie Shilliam; Dr Lisa Tilley; Dr Sara Salem (see above for details)